 The European Oncology Nursing Society is dedicated to developing, enhancing and promoting cancer nursing in Europe through educational, research, and practice-based initiatives. www.cancernurse.eu

 European Organisation for Research and Treatment of Cancer: Conducts, develops and coordinates clinical cancer research in Europe.
-Extensive and comprehensive research in this wide field is often beyond the means of individual European laboratories and hospitals, and can best be accomplished through the multidisciplinary, multinational efforts of basic research scientists and clinicians from the European continent. www.eortc.be See also, EORTC-BCG.
+Extensive and comprehensive research in this wide field is often beyond the means of individual European laboratories and hospitals, and can best be accomplished through the multidisciplinary, multinational efforts of basic research scientists and clinicians from the European continent. https://www.eortc.org

 European Patients’ Forum

 EPF is the umbrella group of pan-European patient groups active in the field of European public health and health advocacy.
 EPF was started in January 2003, as a direct response to calls by the European Commission and other EU institutions to have one pan-European patient body to address and consult on issues of interest to patients in the European healthcare debate.
-Currently 23 Pan-European disease-specific patients’ groups are members of EPF.
 EUROPA DONNA was a founding member of the EPF. www.eu-patient.eu

 European Public Health Alliance: